Ionization energy in periodic table

 = 13.6 eV

-Ionization energy of helium
+Ionization Energy of Helium

-The calculated IE of He from the Bohr energy equation,
+Hence the calculated IE of He from the Bohr energy equation,

 IEHe = Z2 × IEH